GaianiAndrea/GDL_project_COVID/README.md

 - population: dataset where given a FIPS we have the population (census of 2019).
 To create this dataset we used COVID-19_Vaccinations_in_the_United_States_County.

-- sf12010countydistance50miles: dataset taken from: https://www.nber.org/research/data/county-distance-database.
+- sf12010countydistance50miles: dataset taken from the National Bureau of Economic Research ([NBER](https://www.nber.org/research/data/county-distance-database).
 This dataset shows the adjacent counties with a maximum distance of 50 miles.

 - sf12010countydistancemiles.csv[^2]: dataset taken as well from the National Bureau of Economic Research ([NBER](https://www.nber.org/research/data/county-distance-database)) and contains distances between counties calculated using the Haversine formula based on internal points in the geographic area.

-- us-counties-202X: dataset taken from: https://github.com/nytimes/covid-19-data.
+- us-counties-202X: dataset taken from [NYT](https://github.com/nytimes/covid-19-data).
 In these datasets we have the number of cases and deaths per each day and per each counties.

-- uscounties: dataset taken from: https://colab.research.google.com/drive/1Uc681zU9bfeTkSMyg2oqFccjP-UYpPLW#scrollTo=-N4pYpcKDau8.
+- uscounties: dataset taken from the following [colab notebook] (https://colab.research.google.com/drive/1Uc681zU9bfeTkSMyg2oqFccjP-UYpPLW#scrollTo=-N4pYpcKDau8).
 In these dataset there are the information of the counties, as name of the county, its FIPS, in which state it is and its localization (latitude and longitude).

 - vaccination_per_county_202X: datasets created from COVID-19_Vaccinations_in_the_United_States_County.
 These datsets show the percentage of the population vaccinated per each day and per each FIPS.

-- COVID-19_Vaccinations_in_the_United_States_County: dataset taken from: https://healthdata.gov/dataset/COVID-19-Vaccinations-in-the-United-States-County/ipdn-uaih/data.
+- COVID-19_Vaccinations_in_the_United_States_County: dataset taken from the [U.S. Department of Health and Human Services Office of the Chief Data Officer](https://healthdata.gov/dataset/COVID-19-Vaccinations-in-the-United-States-County/ipdn-uaih/data).
 In this dataset there is all the relative data to the COVID-19, as percentage of the population vaccinated per each county per each day, but also a more detailed data as how many first doses are given in a given county for each date or also how many booster were distributed.[^2]

 [^2]: couldn't be uploaded due to the size of the file.